DerekSchwantner/Sprint-Challenge--JavaScript/README.md

 ANSWER: The forEach method doesn’t return anything (undefined).
 It just calls a function on each element in the array.
 This method is allowed to change the source array.
 For the map method, it also calls a function on every element in the array but it returns a new Array of the same size without mutating the source array.

 2. What is the difference between a function and a method?
+ANSWER: the main difference between a method and a function is the scope.
+A method a property of an object containing a function definition.
+Invoking them also requires a different steps, you must invoke methods in the context of the objects that they were declared in.
 3. What is closure?

-The combination of a function and the lexical environment in which the function was declared.
+ANSWER: The combination of a function and the lexical environment in which the function was declared.
 This lexical environment includes any local variables that were in the same scope at the time of declaration.

 4. Describe the four rules of the 'this' keyword.
+ANSWER:
     1. Global Binding.
-The value of "this" in the global binding is the window or console object.
+The value of "this" in the global binding is pointing to the window object.

     2. Implicit Binding.
 The value of "this" in implicit binding, is when a function is called by a preceding dot, the object to that dots' left gets the "this" keyword.
-Needs the dot notation to keep its context.

     3. New Binding.
 In the context of constructor functions, "this" refers to the specific instance of the new object that is being created by the constructor function.

     4. Explicit Binding.
-Objects are bound together using the call or apply methods, "this" is then explicitly defined to the object to the right.
+Objects are bound together using the call or apply methods. "this"points to  the first argument passed to the method.

 5. Why do we need super() in an extended class?

+ANSWER: We use super() in order to access and call functions on an object's parent.

 ## Project Set up